 Our courses are aimed at individuals and organisations that need to consider the implications of climate change for their work, including policymakers and planners, multilateral organisations, donors and recipients of development aid, NGOs, decision-makers in the private sector, and other organisations working on climate change and development.

 To view details of our courses, follow the links in the menu bar at the top of this page.
 If you are interested in any of our courses, or in tailored training services in any area of climate change, please contact us using the form on our contact page.

 We are currently exploring the potential for running additional regular courses outside the UK.
 Details will be posted here in due course.
 If you are interested in partnering with us to run courses outside the UK, please feel free to contact us.

 Our other activities

-As well as the design and delivery of training, we provide technical services to a wide range of clients, with a focus on adaptation and resilience, the ‘mainstreaming’ of these into development practice, and the monitoring and evaluation of initiatives intended to support adaptation and promote resilience.
+As well as the design and delivery of training, we provide technical services to a wide range of clients, with a focus on adaptation and resilience, the ‘mainstreaming’ of these into development practice, and the monitoring and evaluation of (and learning from) initiatives intended to support adaptation and promote resilience.
 Garama has played a leading role in the development of adaptation and resilience M&E frameworks and indicators used in international contexts, including IIED’s Tracking Adaptation and Measuring Development (TAMD) framework and indicators for the UK’s International Climate Fund.
-We have also developed tools and methods for climate risk screening
+We have also developed tools and methods for climate risk screening.